Kolmogorov complexity: Compression

 It is straightforward to compute upper bounds for K(s) – simply compress the string s with some method, implement the corresponding decompressor in the chosen language, concatenate the decompressor to the compressed string, and measure the length of the resulting string – concretely, the size of a self-extracting archive in the given language.

 A string s is compressible by a number c if it has a description whose length does not exceed |s| − c bits.
 This is equivalent to saying that K(s) ≤ |s| − c.
 Otherwise, s is incompressible by c.
 A string incompressible by 1 is said to be simply incompressible – by the pigeonhole principle, which applies because every compressed string maps to only one uncompressed string, incompressible strings must exist, since there are 2^{n} bit strings of length n, but only 2^{n} − 1 shorter strings, that is, strings of length less than n, (i.e. with length 0, 1, ..., n − 1).

 For the same reason, most strings are complex in the sense that they cannot be significantly compressed – their K(s) is not much smaller than |s|, the length of s in bits.
 To make this precise, fix a value of n.
 There are 2^{n} bitstrings of length n.
 The uniform probability distribution on the space of these bitstrings assigns exactly equal weight 2^{−n} to each string of length n.

 Theorem: With the uniform probability distribution on the space of bitstrings of length n, the probability that a string is incompressible by c is at least 1 − 2^{−c+1} + 2^{−n}.

 To prove the theorem, note that the number of descriptions of length not exceeding n − c is given by the geometric series:

-1 + 2 + 2^{2} + ... + 2^{n − c} = 2^{n−c+1} − 1.